 Candidates apprentice in a school for 20 hours a week in the first semester and fulltime during the second semester under the supervision of a mentor teacher.
 Throughout the school year, interns attend graduate courses and seminars as a cohort in the afternoons on the Main Campus.
 Certain areas of certification may require evening and/or Saturday courses.

 At the end of this full-time program, successful candidates receive their master’s degree and certification in their field of study.
-One hundred percent of 2013 Masters of Arts in Teaching graduates received job offers.
+One hundred percent of 2013 and 2014 Masters of Arts in Teaching graduates received job offers.

 - Art or Music (PreK-12)